E-mail Us

 Poisoned catalyst testing and evaluation.

 Intertek catalyst testing experts analyse poisoned catalysts, providing answers for catalyst and process clients across industries.
 By sampling from different areas of a bed and corresponding analyses, a profile of the extent of catalyst poisoning can be determined.
-Catalyst poisoning is caused by heavy metals such as mercury, lead and arsenic, possibly originating in feedstocks, having passed through the catalyst bed, causing expensive catallyst poisoning and failure.
+Catalyst poisoning is caused by heavy metals such as mercury, lead and arsenic, possibly originating in feedstocks, having passed through the catalyst bed, causing expensive catalyst poisoning and failure.

 XPS and SIMS are sensitive tools for studying catalyst poisoning providing there is little associated fouling.
 In some cases analytical STEM is able to identify the growth of new structures.
 Catalyst poison fronts may be determined from cross-sections.